-College of Science and Health > Academics > School of Nursing > Undergraduate > Nursing RN to MS (BS) > Major Requirements
+College of Science and Health > Academics > School of Nursing > Undergraduate > Nursing RN to MS (BSN) > Major Requirements

 These are bridge courses for ADN with non-nursing MS pursing the RN-MS.

 Each track has a unique set of double counted courses.
 See individual RN-MS (MS) track pages for a full list of double counted courses specific to track.

 This program builds on the strong theoretical and skills preparation in both nursing and general education that the associate degree prepared RN has completed.
 The learning outcomes achieved at the associate degree level are validated by the National Council Licensing Examination – Registered Nurse (NCLEX-RN), a nationally standardized exam considered to be a highly valid and reliable test of basic competence.
 Students will receive at a minimum 79 quarter hours of transfer credit for the associate degree.
 Students who have earned more than 79 quarter hours of transfer credit will receive credit based on the transferrable coursework successfully completed.
 Please note that some liberal studies credit has been accounted for as part of the nursing program's 79 transferrable hours.
 Only courses in excess of the required nursing program - and still within the restriction on the maximum number of allowable transfer credit hours - can be considered to fulfill the remaining requirements.
 In addition, students must meet the DePaul residency requirement.
 View the Undergraduate Student Handbook to learn of the restriction on the maximum number of allowable transfer credit hours and how to meet the residency requirement.